xentu/xentu-engine/README.md

 requires the user to also install the needed package manager.

-Due to this, it's actually quite important for the language being embedded to provide everything that you'll need ot of the box.
+Due to this, it's actually quite important for the language being embedded to provide everything that you'll need out of the box.
 For the Xentu alpha, Lua did provide most of what I needed, but there were some noticeable gaps that caused a few problems.
 For example when I had to load XML in C++ instead of Lua when loading Tiled TMX files.

-Recently whilst working on another project called Sutori, a dialog engine for the likes of quizzes and visual novels (which is primarily a javascript endeavour) I began writing ports to other languages.
+Recently whilst working on another project called Sutori, a dialog engine for the likes of quizzes and visual novels (which is primarily a JavaScript endeavour) I began writing ports to other languages.
 Ports for .NET, and Python were as simple as you can imagine, however when I went to write a port for Lua (I obviously wanted it to work with Xentu) I realised that I'd have to do the whole Tiled TMX thing